asuprem/edna/tutorials/Part 7 - Setting up and Testing MySQL (or other Sink)/readme.md

 Once the `tuple_factory` is initialized, it can be called with `tuple_factory.getValues(some_object)`.
 If `some_object` is the first element from our simulated stream, `tuple_factory` will return `("jessica","st. german")` (leaving out the uneeded `additional` column).
 The `getFields()` method returns the schema itself: `("first_name", "last_name")`.
 This also preserves ordering.

-We then set up our Ingest with `SimulatedIngest`, with an `EmptyStringSerializer` since we don't need to process the string.
+We then set up our Ingest with `SimulatedIngest`, with an `EmptySerializer` since we don't need to process the string.
 Technically, we could create a `JsonSerializer` that will deserialize the string, but it's a good idea not to have any additional processing in an Ingest beyond what is absolutely necessary; for example, if our imputs were in bytes, then we would need a `StringSerializer` to convert byte back to string.
 But in this case, we already have a stream of Strings that we can operate on.
 We also pass in the simulated stream with `stream_list`.

 ```
-ingest = SimulatedIngest(serializer=EmptyStringSerializer, stream_list=list_of_inserts)
+ingest = SimulatedIngest(serializer=EmptySerializer(), stream_list=list_of_inserts)
 ```

 Next, we set up our processes.
 As a reminder, first we need to convert the json string to an object.
 Then we need to convert the object to a tuple format.
 Each of these is what's called a **map** transformation: in a map transformation, each element in a stream is converted to another element (compared to something like a **flatmap** operation, where an element in a stream can be converted to more than 1 element).